ChristopherLu/group_website/_members/alumni/2024-03-kaiwen-cai.md

   google-scholar: 8T6VF-gAAAAJ
 ---

 Kaiwen was a PhD student and then a PodtDoc at RoMA lab from 2020-2024.
+His research spans roboust perception and contrastive learning for autonomous driving vehicles, with work published in top venues such as ECCV, ICRA, IROS, IEEE Robotics & Automation Letters.
-He joined Li Auto as a research scientist in 2024.
-His research at RoMA focused on the perception systems for autonomous driving vehicles.
+He is now a senior research scientist at Li Auto.